jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 If the .command script doesn't work then do the following:

 Replace the SSDT-VPS2.aml file in:
-* "/Volumes/ESP/EFI/CLOVER/ACPI/patched"
+* "/Volumes/ESP/EFI/CLOVER/ACPI/patched/"

 with SSDT-ASTP.aml file in:
-* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ TrackPad/ACPI"
+* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ TrackPad/ACPI/"

 Replace VoodooPS2controller.kext in the following 3 folders:
-* "Library/Extensions" (if you installed VoodooPS2Controller to system or ran my script to install system kexts)
+* "/Library/Extensions/" *** (if you installed it there or ran my script to install system kexts) ***
-* "/Volumes/ESP/EFI/CLOVER/kexts/Other"
+* "/Volumes/ESP/EFI/CLOVER/kexts/Other/"
-* "/Volumes/ESP/EFI/CLOVER/kexts/System"
+* "/Volumes/ESP/EFI/CLOVER/kexts/System/"

 with ApplePS2SmartTouchpad.kext that can be found in:
-* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ TrackPad/Kext"
+* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ TrackPad/Kext/"

 #
 # Miscellaneous Information: